corda/corda-solutions/docs/source/design-patterns/patterns/publish.rst

 --------------------------------------------------

   - Who has the right to issue the PublishedState?
-  - Who has the right to hold the PublishedState?
+  - Who has the right to be the owner of the PublishedState?
-  - PublishedState as input or reference?
+  - Use PublishedState as input or reference?
+  - Issue new PublishedState whenever needed or using existing ones first?
+  - Revoke process should be considered when original state has changed

 ----------------------
 Related Anti-patterns
 ----------------------

 1. The holder of original state could publish the state in advance.
-And later if the original state is updated or cancelled, the PublishedState could still be used.
+And later if revoke is not handled properly when the original state is updated or cancelled, the PublishedState could still be used.
-2. If PublishedState is being used as input, the malicious node could request the PublishedState repeatedly, which would consume the resources and keep participants of original state busy.
+2. If PublishedState is issued whenever needed, the malicious node could request the PublishedState repeatedly, which would consume the resources and keep participants of original state busy.